CLIP-HPC/goslmailer/README.md

   * config file has the same format as [goslmailer](cmd/goslmailer/goslmailer.conf.annotated_example), so you can use the same one (other connectors configs are not needed)
 * start the service (with -c switch pointing to config file)

+#### discoslurmbot

+* place binary in a path to your liking
+* place [discoslurmbot.conf](./cmd/discoslurmbot/discoslurmbot.conf) in a path to your liking
+  * config file has the same format as [goslmailer](cmd/goslmailer/goslmailer.conf.annotated_example), so you can use the same one (other connectors configs are not needed)
+* start the service (with -c switch pointing to config file)

 ---